csmig/stig-manager/docs/reference/index.rst

         A Grant is a record of a User or User Group being given a Role in a Collection.
 A User can have Grants in multiple Collections, and have different Roles in each Collection.
 Collection Owners or Managers can create/remove/modify Grants. :term:`Access Control List` rules can be applied to Grants to further refine the User's access to the Collection.
 See :ref:`roles-and-access` for more information.

     Label
         A Label is a user-defined tag that can be applied to Assets in a Collection.
-Labels can be used to filter Assets in the Collection Dashboard and other views, and can be used in Access Control Rules to restrict access to Assets based on their Labels.
+Labels can be used to filter Assets in the Collection Dashboard and other views, and can be used in Access Control Rules to restrict or enable access to Assets based on their Labels.

     Review
         A Review is the result of an Evaluation of a STIG Requirement that a User or automated tool has performed.
 These Reviews are composed of Review Evaluation Content and Status properties.
 Each of these pieces carry an "Attribution" that includes the User that set that Content or Status and a timestamp indicating when they did so.